FrankenVoron/IDEX/README.md

 -full 4040 frame

--CoreXX + YY (which doesn't exist yet), existing CoreXY belts are used for X1/X2 for toolheads.
+-Modified Markforgedish kinematics, existing CoreXY belts are used for X1/X2 for toolheads.
 Two Y belts with two Y motors added for moving X axis, stacked just below the existing lower belt path

 -Possibly some sheet metal to make XY joints stiffer and make it easier to secure belt